kaly-d/InternalARMTemplates/README.md

 #### Step 2: Deploy the above template

 ⚠️ In the **basePath** parameter, replace the basePath with the value you stored from Step 1.

+☑️ Your Logic App is ready for testing/running

 </details>